vboughner/bixby-capsule-with-aws/docs/01-request-aws-account.md

 - note your "Access key ID" and "Secret access key" in the 3rd and 4th columns (on the second row of that `.csv` file)
 - configure your AWS identity by typing `aws configure` on the command line
 - when prompted, enter the "Access key ID" and "Secret access key" from the `.csv` file
-- for default region name, leave it set at `us-east-1` (just press return)
+- for default region name, set it to `us-east-2` (if you are using the `Ohio` region on your AWS console)
-- for default output format, leave is set at `json`
+- for default output format, leave is set at `json` (just press return)

 You'll notice that the `aws configure` command created new files in your `~/.aws` folder called `config` and `credentials`.
 When you have more than one AWS account, it is useful to create copies of these